GLOBAL MARKETS-Equities drop as evidence mounts of deep global recession

 “The U.S. and Europe are hit by the first wave now, but as you can see in Asia, there could be more waves from re-imported cases.
 Human psychology also does not quickly recover either after an experience like this.”

-Commodity markets were much rougher.
-Brent crude fell nearly 6% at one point to as low as $24.80 per barrel as the United States, Russia, and Saudi Arabia jostled over a massive oversupply of oil.
+Commodity markets were rougher.
+Brent crude fell more than 6% to $24.74 per barrel as the United States, Russia, and Saudi Arabia jostled over a massive oversupply of oil.
+West Texas Intermediate (WTI) crude fell 17 cents to settle at $20.31 a barrel, after hitting a low at $19.90.

 Crude oil benchmarks ended the first quarter with their biggest losses in history.
 Both U.S. and Brent futures got hammered throughout March by the pandemic and a Saudi-Russia price war.